 We all grew up in families and even when we leave them as adolescents, we usually remain in contact with our original family.
 What we experience in our families, whether we are only children or have siblings, has an impact on our entire lives.
 Surprisingly, the longest and, more often than not, most intense relationship in a person’s life – the sibling relationship – has been little researched to date and has never been the subject of an exhibition.

 Whether twins, siblings, step-siblings or siblings in spirit, those of us who grow up with others are able to deal with conflict and usually practise solicitude and solidarity at an early age – or in other words, we acquire important key skills for human coexistence.

-An exhibition of Kunsthalle Tübingen in cooperation with Lentos Kunstmuseum Linz.
+An exhibition from Kunsthalle Tübingen in Cooperation with Lentos Kunstmuseum Linz.